gigigoapps/ios-binary-dependencies/README.md

 The error show by carthage is like `Failed to read file or folder at /private/var/blablabla/__MACOSX/theframework.framework bla bla bla`

-Be sure that the zip uploaded to this repo, doesn't have MACOSX folders or files.
+Be sure that the zip uploaded to this repo doesn't have MACOSX folders or files.

 Check the zip with